 - International Society for the Scholarship of Teaching and Learning

-I currently coordinates and delivers a number of modules on the University's BA Criminal Justice and Criminology programme, including:
+I currently coordinate and deliver a number of modules on the University's BA Criminal Justice and Criminology programme, including:

 - Understanding Crime

-I also coordinates and delivers modules on the MSc and LLM Criminal Justice and Criminology programmes, including:
+I also coordinate and deliver modules on the MSc and LLM Criminal Justice and Criminology programmes, including:

 - Contemporary Criminological Theories and Approaches